Eno’s Fruit Salts became one of the best known branded medicines in the world.

 Eno’s Fruit Salts remained a major Beecham product as late as the 1970s.

-Now owned by GlaxoSmithKline, Eno is still widely sold across the world as an antacid for the relief of indigestion.
-Its largest markets are in Latin America and Asia.
+Eno is still widely sold across the world as an antacid for the relief of indigestion.
+Its largest markets are Asia and Latin America, and it is the leading antacid brand in India.